LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### deployment_months

-**Data type:** list
+**Data type:** List of integers

 **Default input:** N/A

 **Description:** A list of months used for scheduling.
 Methods can only be deployed during these months.
-For example, [8,9] indictates methods can only be deployed in August and Septamber.
+For example, [8,9] indicates methods can only be deployed in August and Septamber.
 If not defined, LDAR-Sim aussmes methods can be depolyed every month.

 **Notes on acquisition:** N/A